How do I duplicate a MySQL database?

 Exporting a copy of the database to your computer

-- Login to the database that you want to duplicate using phpMyAdmin
+- Login to the database that you want to duplicate using phpMyAdmin (lost your database password?)

-- Select the Export tab
+- Click the Export tab at the top of the screen

 - Click Go